 Some minor repairs, such as replacing an air filter or performing maintenance on the coil fins, are relatively inexpensive.
 However, replacing a compressor or air handler motor, on the other hand, is much more expensive.
 If you want to save money, avoid these big repairs.
 Instead, opt for a new unit.
 It will cost more upfront but save you money in the long-run.

-For exceptional heat pump repair or replacement, contact One Hour Heating & Air Conditioning® of Ramsey.
+For exceptional heat pump repair or replacement, contact Northern's One Hour Heating & Air Conditioning®.
 You can schedule affordable HVAC service today by calling (763) 284-8639.
 We have technicians standing by to help at any hour!